 - In a separate bowl, mix the cream cheese and the rest of the caster sugar (work those arm muscles!) and then add in the chocolate mixture and mix it well.

-- Spread into tin on top of the biscuit base and freeze for one hour.
+- Spread into the tin on top of the biscuit base and freeze for one hour.

 - Lick the bowl and any chocolate covered spoons… and get your washing up done!